How does this company make money?

 What does this company depend on?

-The mechanism depends on five named upstream inputs: raw milk from Inner Mongolia pastoral dairy farms; refrigerated truck fleets for long-haul cold-chain transit; China Railway refrigerated car allocations, which are the primary long-distance carrier for temperature-sensitive loads; Tetra Pak aseptic packaging systems, which allow shelf-stable milk to travel without continuous refrigeration; and natural gas supply for the spray-drying operations that convert raw milk into milk powder.
+The company cannot run without raw milk from Inner Mongolia's pastoral dairy farms, refrigerated truck fleets for the long-haul cold chain, China Railway refrigerated car allocations for rail legs of the journey, Tetra Pak aseptic packaging systems for shelf-stable products, and a steady natural gas supply for the spray-drying operations that produce milk powder.

 Who depends on this company?